Lake Worth Beach station

-Lake Worth is a Tri-Rail commuter rail station in Lake Worth Beach, Florida, at the confluence of Lake Worth Road (SR 802) and Interstate 95.
+Lake Worth Beach station is a Tri-Rail commuter rail station in Lake Worth Beach, Florida, at the confluence of Lake Worth Road (SR 802) and Interstate 95.
 Opening to service January 9, 1989, parking is available at this station, all of which is beneath I-95 on the south side of Lake Worth Road.

 Station layout

 The station has two side platforms and a parking lot east of the northbound platform, located underneath the Interstate 95 overpass.
 Access to the station is from the northbound platform, with an overpass connecting to the southbound platform.

 Accidents and incidents

 On January 4, 2016, A Tri-Rail passenger train derailed after colliding with a garbage truck which had broken down on a grade crossing.
 Twenty-two people were injured.